api3dao/old-api3-docs/docs/airnode/v0.3/reference/packages/validator.md

 ## Examples

 The validator is based on two primary arguments to function.
-The `--template` argument describes the file type to validate.
-Secondly the `--specs` argument which requires a file containing the source to validate.
+The `--template` argument describes the content type to validate.
+Secondly the `--specs` argument which requires a file containing the content to validate.

 ```
 npx @api3/airnode-validator --help